Texas State Highway 54: Route description

 SH 54 begins at I-10 Exit 140A in Van Horn.
 From I-10 the route runs concurrently with US 90 north along Van Horn Dr. At Broadway Blvd., US 90 terminates and SH 54 turns east along Bus.
-I-10-D for half a block and then turns north along La Caverna St. The route intersects FM 2185 at Ninth St. before leaving Van Horn.
+I-10-D for half a block and then turns north along La Caverna Street.
+The route intersects FM 2185 at Ninth Street before leaving Van Horn.

 North of town, the route passes through a gap between the Beach Mountains and the Baylor Mountains and then emerges onto a large salt basin.
 The route follows the western edge of the basin east of the Sierra Diablo and the Texas Parks and Recreation Department's Sierra Diablo Wildlife Management Area until the route reaches its northern terminus at US 62 and US 180 between Salt Flat and Pine Springs near Guadalupe Mountains National Park.
 Between Van Horn and its northern terminus, the route is isolated encountering no major intersections.
 Beyond Van Horn, the only community along the route is the ghost town of Daugherty 30 mi north of town.